mancioshell/risco-mqtt-home-assistant/README.md

 risco-mqtt-home-assistant supports [mqtt auto discovery](https://www.home-assistant.io/docs/mqtt/discovery/) feature.

 Default `<discovery_prefix>` is **homeassistant**.
 You can change it by overwriting the value within **home-assistant-discovery-prefix** config.

-## Usage

-To start risco-mqtt-home-assistant you can simply type:

-`npx risco-mqtt-home-assistant`